MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ---
-title: "Rehost an app on Azure VMs with Azure Migrate"
+title: Rehost an application on Azure VMs with Azure Migrate
 description: Learn how Contoso rehosts an on-premises app with a lift and shift migration of on-premises machines to Azure, using the Azure Migrate service.
 author: givenscj
 ms.author: abuck
-ms.date: 04/02/2020
+ms.date: 07/01/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate